PhantomChain/docs/docs/guidebook/core/plugins/core-snapshots.md

 Verifying a snapshot with the `verify` command involves running checks on a snapshot to ensure all signatures are cryptographically valid and that block hashes follow each other in a logical progression to create a valid blockchain.

 Please note that the `verify` command does not interact with the database in any way.
-It is therefore safe, and a good idea, to verify all snapshots prior to importing them into your Ark Core node.
+It is therefore safe, and a good idea, to verify all snapshots prior to importing them into your Phantom Core node.
 ```bash
 yarn verify:devnet --blocks 0-331985
 ```